fb

 How does machine learning work

 The Google example serves to demonstrate that machine learning is an incredibly intricate process.
 But at its core it all comes down to patterns.
 You feed the learning algorithm some data, it identifies patterns in the data, and then it attempts to predict future patterns.
-What’s worth noting is that the accuracy of the algorithm is dependant upon the amount and the quality of the data.
+What’s worth noting is that the accuracy of the algorithm is dependent upon the amount and the quality of the data.
 More data allows the machine to see less obvious patterns; better data allows machines to see the patterns more clearly.

 In essence, machine learning attempts to build an accurate model of what has happened in the past, and then applies its findings to predict the future.